anna-dor-plumsail/documents-docs/source/document-generation/xlsx/tables.rst

     :local:
     :depth: 1

-With help of **Create XLSX document from template** action, you can create rich tables based on templates with a minimal amount of syntax.
+With help of the templating engine, you can create rich tables based on templates with a minimal amount of syntax.
 In the templates, you can refer properties inside simple objects and collections, as well as properties in nested constructions.
 Let us check a few examples.

 .. _tables: